dh1tw/remoteRotator/readme.md

  from the [releases](https://github.com/dh1tw/remoteRotator/releases) page.

 remoteRotator works well on SoC boards like the Raspberry / Orange / Banana Pis.
-The application is a self contained single executable.
+The application is just a single executable.

 ## Dependencies